 After the noise barrier locations were considered reasonable or feasible as stand-alone barriers, the noise wall costs were then considered cumulatively, across Common Noise Environments, to determine if any barrier found to be not cost effective standing alone could be cost effective cumulatively.
 As shown in Table 10, the cost averaging analysis places analyzed barriers in order of increasing cost effective ratio (ratio between the actual cost per benefited receptor and the adjusted allowable cost per benefited receptor).
-Noise abatement measures achieve the cost reasonableness criterion cumulatively if the cumulative estimated noise wall cost per benefited receptor is less than cumulative adjusted allowable cost per benefited receptor, when considering all barriers that are feasible and meet the noise reduction design goal.
+Noise abatement measures achieve the cost reasonableness criterion cumulatively if the cumulative estimated noise wall cost per benefited receptor, when considering all barriers that are feasible and meet the noise reduction design goal.
 Table 10 summarizes the cost averaging analysis.

-Considering the noise walls on a cumulative basis, two additional noise walls would be considered cost-effective (B75 and B79).
+Considering the noise walls on a cumulative basis, two additional noise walls would be considered cost-effective (B75 and B79), resulting in 63 cost-effective noise walls.